jinqijinqi/PSCM-GAN/README.md

-# PSCM-GAN
+# PS-GAN
-# The source codes here accompany the paper "PSCM-GAN: Pseudo-Supervised, Salient Object-Aware, Contrast-Enhanced, and Modal-Adaptive Generative Adversarial Network for Infrared and Visible Image Fusion" submitted to IEEE TCSVT.
+# The source codes for our paper "PS-GAN: Pseudo Supervised Generative Adversarial Network with Single Scale Retinex Embedding for Infrared and Visible Image Fusion"

 # usage: